fsquillace/junest/README.md

 > **Q**: Why do I get the error: "FATAL: kernel too old"?

-> **A**: This is because the executable from the precompiled package cannot
+> **A**: This is because the binaries from the precompiled package are
+> compiled for Linux kernel 2.6.32.
+When JuNest is started without further
+> options, it tries to run a shell from the JuNest chroot.
+The system sees that
-> properly run if the kernel is old.
+> the host OS kernel is too old and refuses to start the shell.

-> You may need to specify the PRoot *-k* option if the guest rootfs
-> requires a newer kernel version:
+> The solution is to present a higher "fake" kernel version to the JuNest
+> chroot.
+PRoot offers the *-k* option for this, and JuNest passes this option
+> on to PRoot when *-p* is prepended.
+For example, to fake a kernel version of
+> 3.10, issue the following command:

     $> junest -p "-k 3.10"

+> As Arch Linux ships binaries for kernel version 2.6.32, the above error is
+> not unique to the precompiled package from JuNest.
+It will also appear when
+> trying to run binaries that were later installed in the JuNest chroot with
+> the `pacman` command.

-> In order to check if an executable inside JuNest environment can be compatible
+> In order to check if an executable inside JuNest chroot is compatible with
-> with the kernel of the host OS just use the *file* command, for instance:
+> the kernel of the host OS just use the `file` command, for instance:

     $> file ~/.junest/usr/bin/bash
     ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.6.32,
     BuildID[sha1]=ec37e49e7188ff4030052783e61b859113e18ca6, stripped

-> From the output you can see what is the minimum recommended Linux kernel version.
+> The output shows the minimum recommended Linux kernel version.

 ## SUID permissions ##
 > **Q**: Why I do not have permissions for ping?